 The top, back, and sides of the heater are defined by stand-offs.
-The minimum clearance to a perpendicular wall extending past the face of the heater is 25 mm (1 in.).
+The minimum clearance to a perpendicular wall extending past the face of the heater is 1 in.
+(25 mm).
 The metal ends of the heater may NOT be recessed into combustible construction.